sverweij/dependency-cruiser/doc/rules-reference.md

 for files that dependency-cruiser should cruise, but not follow any further.
 In the options section you can restrict what gets cruised by specifying [dependency types](#dependencytypes).
-So if e.g. you don't want dependency-cruiser to follow external dependencies, in stead of specifying the "node_modules" path:
+So if e.g. you don't want dependency-cruiser to follow external dependencies, instead of specifying the "node_modules" path:

 ```json
     "options": {